Wildmoorstone Valley Walk

 Stage 1: Goyt's Lane Car Park to Burbage Tunnel

 1. There are two car parks at the starting point for this walk, just off Goyt's Lane.
-The one on the right-hand side (coming from the A5004) is more convenient, and provides level access to the start of the trail along the old railway, along with a couple of signed disabled parking bays.
+The one on the right-hand side (coming from the A5004) is more convenient, and provides level access to the start of the trail along the old railway, along with three signed disabled parking spaces.
 If this car park is full there's a second, larger car park, back towards the A5004 about 50 yards, and on the other side of the road.

-To start the walk, go through or around the gates at the start of the trail where the minor road bends right, and bear left onto the old railway line.
+To start the walk, cross the road immediately opposite the main car park and pass around the gate at the start of the trail, then bear left onto the track (the route of the old railway line).

-3. There's a well sited bench about 400 metres from the start.
-Perhaps not far enough to warrant a sit down yet, but then again... if there's no hurry...
+3. There's a well sited bench not far along the track, just before a left-hand bend.
+Perhaps not far enough to warrant a sit down yet, but then again… if there's no hurry…

-4. About another 400 metres on from the bench, pass a lone tree on your left.
-The track then starts a long bend to the left, then loops back round to the right, over a high earth embankment.
+The track now bears right, then starts a long bend to the left before looping back round to the right over a high earth embankment.
 This was to avoid the railway losing height into the valley ahead.

-5. About 1 kilometre from the lone tree, and having followed the track around the loop, you'll reach another straight section, and eventually a plank bench (pictured).
-By this stage, the track surface isn't quite as good as it was at the start by the road.
+5. About 1 kilometre from the lone tree, and having followed the track around the loop, you'll reach another straight section.

-If you want to avoid the rougher ground and steep slopes that lie ahead if you continue via Wildmoorstone Brook, then you should return the way you came at this point, back along the old railway line.
+If you'd prefer to avoid the rougher ground and steep slopes that lie ahead in the Wildmoorstone Valley, you should return the way you came, back along the old railway line.

 Continue to stage 2